-According to the Slovenian business registry (the Agency of Slovenia for Public Legal Records and Related Services), there were 2,681 spending units in the general government sector as at 31 December 2011.

-The central government, a sub-sector of the general government, comprised 538 spending units - 174 direct central government recipients or providers of budget funds, 10 "State Funds", one "Restitution Fund", 11 public agencies, 11 public companies and 331 other public institutions including hospitals, high schools and universities.
-The local government, another sub-sector of the general government, comprised 2,140 spending units - 1,096 direct local government recipients or providers of budget funds (211 municipalities and 885 local communities), 10 public funds, 10 public companies and 1,024 other public institutions including primary schools, kindergartens, museums and libraries.
+According to the Slovenian business registry (the Agency of Slovenia for Public Legal Records and Related Services), there were 2,679 spending units in the general government sector as of 31 December 2012.
+The central government, a sub-sector of the general government, comprised 538 spending units - 173 direct central government recipients or providers of budget funds, 10 "State Funds", one "Restitution Fund", 11 public agencies, 15 public companies and 329 other public institutions including hospitals, high schools and universities.
+The local government, another sub-sector of the general government, comprised 2,139 spending units - 1,095 direct local government recipients or providers of budget funds (211 municipalities and 884 local communities), 10 public funds, 10 public companies and 1,023 other public institutions including primary schools, kindergartens, museums and libraries.
+As of 2011, the long term financial assets of the central government amounted to €8.65 billion.

-There are also specially allocated "Social Security Funds" which are comprised of three spending units: the Health Insurance Institute of Slovenia (the "Health Fund"), which is responsible for collecting and distributing mandatory health insurance funds, the Pension Institute, which is responsible for collecting and distributing mandatory pension and disability insurance funds, and the Slovenian Capital Fund, which is responsible for managing 10 per cent. of "social capital" (i.e. shares in companies), that were privatised in the early 1990s and allocated to the fund in order to support the pension system.
+There are also specially allocated Social Security Funds which are comprised of three spending units: the Health Insurance Fund, which is responsible for collecting and distributing mandatory health insurance funds, the Pension Insurance Fund, which is responsible for collecting and distributing mandatory pension and disability insurance funds, and the Slovenian Capital Fund, which is responsible for managing 10 per cent. of shares in companies, that were privatised in the early 1990s and allocated to the fund in order to support the financing of the pension system.